 PWAs can help app marketers convince their audience to download the native app.
 The previous sections cover why downloading an app is like a commitment for many people.
 Showing them how the eventual app will behave with the help of a PWA can help in this regard.
 This can help ease some of the complexities of app marketing.

-From those trying to convert WordPress to mobile app to the ones using an online app creator for Android and iOS apps, anyone promoting an app can make good use of PWAs.
+From those trying to convert WordPress to mobile app to the ones using an online app creator for Android apps and iOS apps, anyone promoting an app can make good use of PWAs.

 #7- No app marketing plan